DARREN ALMOND

 394 x 740 x 90.5 cm.; 155 1/8 x 291 3/8 x 35 5/8 in.

-Installation view: Galerie Max Hetzler, Berlin, 2006
+Installation view: Time 2 Kill, Galerie Max Hetzler, Berlin, 2006

 ‘Mono Chrono Pneumatic White displays time through negative space, so it is the space beyond the display, the time behind the machine, which places the viewer in the present as is echoed by his reflection.
 Perception and the speed of perception has always fascinated me since my involvement in a serious car accident.
 I was hit head on and at great speed by a car whilst on my bicycle.
 At the moment of impact I remember very distinctly and clearly to this day all the processes and mechanical functions and signals that I asked myself to perform in order to contort and avoid serious impact.
 A distant point of view was taken by my subconscious in order to realise conscious actions.
 Now with analogue clocks there will never be a pause, it’s organic and a continuum.
 As a display, digital clocks allow a segment pause for reflection, then change occurs.
 Somewhere between the analogue and the digital lies remembrance.’